Sundays at 10:30am

 Children and teenagers worship with us for the first part of the service, and then go to their own groups half-way through the service.
 We have a great team of volunteers who work with the children and teenagers, providing fun, games, and Christ-centered teaching.

-If you would like to listen to our past sermons please visit our sermons page
+If you would like to listen to our morning sermons please visit our sermons page.

 Sundays at 6:30pm